cocos/engine-native/docs/CODING_STYLE.md

 You may use noexcept when it is useful for performance if it accurately reflects the intended semantics of your function, i.e., that if an exception is somehow thrown from within the function body then it represents a fatal error.
 You can assume that noexcept on move constructors has a meaningful performance benefit.
 If you think there is significant performance benefit from specifying noexcept on some other function, please discuss it with your project leads.

 Prefer unconditional noexcept if exceptions are completely disabled (i.e., most Google C++ environments).
 Otherwise, use conditional noexcept specifiers with simple conditions, in ways that evaluate false only in the few cases where the function could potentially throw.
-The tests might include type traits check on whether the involved operation might throw (e.g., std::is_nothrow_move_constructible for move-constructing objects), or on whether allocation can throw (e.g., absl::default_allocator_is_nothrow for standard default allocation).
+The tests might include type traits check on whether the involved operation might throw (e.g., `std::is_nothrow_move_constructible` for move-constructing objects), or on whether allocation can throw (e.g., `absl::default_allocator_is_nothrow` for standard default allocation).
 Note in many cases the only possible cause for an exception is allocation failure (we believe move constructors should not throw except due to allocation failure), and there are many applications where it’s appropriate to treat memory exhaustion as a fatal error rather than an exceptional condition that your program should attempt to recover from.
 Even for other potential failures you should prioritize interface simplicity over supporting all possible exception throwing scenarios: instead of writing a complicated noexcept clause that depends on whether a hash function can throw, for example, simply document that your component doesn’t support hash functions throwing and make it unconditionally noexcept.

 ## Casting

-Use C++-style casts like static_cast<float>(double_value), or brace initialization for conversion of arithmetic types like int64 y = int64{1} << 42.
-Do not use cast formats like (int)x unless the cast is to void.
+Use C++-style casts like `static_cast<float>(double_value)`, or brace initialization for conversion of arithmetic types like `int64 y = int64{1} << 42`.
+Do not use cast formats like `(int)x` unless the cast is to void.
 You may use cast formats like `T(x)` only when `T` is a class type.

 **Definition:**